valhuber/python-rules/README.md

 Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X (200 vs. 5).

+Importantly, the rules are complemented by Python events, so you can address the last 10%.

 ### Background
 The subject database is an adaption of the Northwind database, with a few rollup columns added.